zbuhrer/ttrpg/Tabletop RPGs/5eSRD/Classes/Cleric.md

 A turned creature must spend its turns trying to move as far away from you as it can, and it can't willingly move to a space within 30 feet of you.
 It also can't take reactions.
 For its action, it can use only the Dash action or try to escape from an effect that prevents it from moving.
 If there's nowhere to move, the creature can use the Dodge action.

+#### **Channel Divinity: Preserve Life.**

+As an action, you can restore 15 HP.
+Choose any creatures within 30 ft. of you, and divide those hit points among them.
+This feature can restore a creature to no more than half of its hit point maximum.
+You can’t use this feature on an undead or a construct.

 ### Ability Score Improvement

 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.